The Photo Essay - A Recipe for Success

 So Long, And Thanks For All The Fish

-As an aside, I think these image is a good example of how all photos, whether they include people or not, are actually about people.
+As an aside, I think all the images in this article are a good example of how all photos, whether they include people or not, are actually about people.

 Photos are made for people, are experienced by people and are shared with people.

-The snowman is a representation of a person (i.e., not me), while the red decorations are designed as a welcome gesture for those who have travelled to Yellow Mountain.
+The snowman is a representation of a person (i.e., not me), while the red decorations are designed as a welcoming gesture for those who have travelled to Yellow Mountain.

 To complete the circle I’m now sharing these images with you.

 A slightly more abstract example would be a photo of a dolphin.
 That photo is also about people, because it's people that care about dolphins and their protection.

 So you make photos for yourself, but you also make them for your audience.